 Students wishing to drive to school must present their driver's license, proof of insurance and registration, and must be at least 16 years old to purchase a parking permit.
-Parking permits may be purchased from Ms. C. Smith in the Main Office for \$25.00.
+Parking permits may be purchased through My Payments Plus for \$30.00.
 Students must park in the locked parking lot off the bus loop near the gymnasium.
+All students who drive to school must register their vehicles through the main office.
+(Parking decal fees are nonrefundable.)